Strong at the Broken Places

-Judith L. Herman, MD Author of Trauma and Recovery, Consultant to the film
+Judith L. Herman, MD author of Trauma and Recovery, Consultant to the film

 "For all of us who work with people who have experienced loss, this remarkable documentary describes the way in which trauma can become the occasion for a life-transforming choice.
-This film points to the commonalities of different paths to recovery; and with elegance and clarity illustrates the way in which the experience of overwhelming loss became the foundation for a new commitment to life."
+This film points to the commonalities of different paths to recovery; with elegance and clarity it illustrates the way in which the experience of overwhelming loss became the foundation for a new commitment to life."

-David Green, MD, Forensic Psychiatrist -- Essex County Clinic Services, MA
+David Green, MD, forensic psychiatrist -- Essex County Clinic Services, MA

 Awards and Screenings